DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ### S

 #####Software Development Kit (SDK)
+A collection of documented tools and services for developers in order to create applications for certain operating systems or web platforms.

 <!-- #####Semantic web
 The semantic web is not a new type of Web, but rather an extension of the Web whereby data available in different locations is linked together in a way that allows the user to search in a more sophisticated way, e.g. by requesting information in forms such as 'tell me where I can find information about 21st-century writers who live within 50 miles of my home town'.-->